zuozhenggh/learning-library/common/labs/sqldevweb-login/sqldevweb-login.md

 # Connect to ADB
 ## Introduction
-Included with Oracle REST Data Services, Oracle SQL Developer Web is the web-based version of Oracle SQL Developer that enables you to execute queries and scripts, create database objects, build data models, and monitor database activity.
+Included with Oracle REST Data Services, *Oracle SQL Developer Web* is the web-based version of Oracle SQL Developer that enables you to execute queries and scripts, create database objects, build data models, and monitor database activity.

-Oracle SQL Developer Web runs in Oracle REST Data Services and access to it is provided through schema-based authentication.
+Oracle SQL Developer Web runs in Oracle REST Data Services, and access to it is provided through schema-based authentication.
 To use Oracle SQL Developer Web, you must sign in as a database user whose schema has been enabled for SQL Developer Web.

-In Oracle Autonomous Database databases, the ADMIN user is pre-enabled for SQL Developer Web.
+In Oracle Autonomous Database, the ADMIN user is pre-enabled for SQL Developer Web.

 Estimated time: 5 minutes